November 14, 2023 0 Comments What to see

 It is one of Lake Como’s tourist attractions par excellence, and the reasons are many, as I’ll tell you here below.

-Keep in mind that normally the ground floor and top floor of the villa-museum can be visited, but if temporary exhibitions are taking place, it is also possible to access the middle floor at no extra cost.
+Normally the ground floor and top floor of the villa-museum can be visited.
+But if temporary exhibitions are taking place, it is also possible to access the middle floor at no extra cost.

 Furthermore, since 2023 the basement has also been open to the public, another unmissable gem of Villa Carlotta, as I will explain shortly.